 US president-elect voices doubt about security of private online communications, saying “no computer is safe”.

-The new declassified report, released by US intelligence officials following the meeting with Trump, said Putin “ordered” a campaign to influence the 2016 election.
+A new declassified report released by US intelligence officials says Russian president Vladimir Putin “ordered” a campaign to influence the 2016 US presidential election.